Barsu5489/Crypto/README.md

 - Right click on `index.js` File
 - Click on `Copy Path`
 - Open your favourite browser `Paste the copied path on address bar` then press enter
+- If you see a login page(username,password and button) that means it was succefull. - The instructions below will guide you to Canaan;

+## Login page
+#### Brief intro
+- After following the above instructions(To run this application locally) and was successful ;
+- For the username field input anything you wish. eg 'apple'
+- For password input anything you wish. eg '78tr3478gqe78b78bvyvbqbb5bvqebv7'
+- Click on login
+- Incase you experience an error check your network connection and try again.
 ## Acknowledgements
 Price and coin list are received from [coingecko API](https://www.coingecko.com/api/#).